 While we ask people to commit for a specific period of time, if the working/living relationship between a helper and ourselves is not working out, they may leave, or be asked to leave, ahead of schedule.
 From our experience, this is a better option than sticking to a situation which is not working out for one or both parties.
 Also note that the farm is strictly non smoking, so we only take non-smokers.

 We offer in exchange comfortable accommodation, delicious organic food and a very special experience.
-Accommodation is in our converted truck, which is well equipped and has it’s own kitchen, shower room, and woodburning stove.
+Accommodation is in a little caravan, which is well equipped and has it’s own kitchen, shower room, and heater, as well as power points.
+It is just in reach of the wifi too.
 There’s plenty of time to read (helpers can borrow books from our large library), write, or explore the area, but note that we don’t have TV.
 Wifi internet access is available, but our usage is capped so we ask that visitors use it sensibly (no film downloads!).

 Previous experience has shown us that it is best to put down in writing some of the important things which we expect from someone staying at the farm, in order to avoid misunderstandings or to help clear them if they arise.
 Forgive us if some of the items below seem very obvious, and/or if the tone appears a bit stern.
 If you find yourself flinching at some of the items listed below, then it might be better to listen to your own instincts, as they might be telling you that our place is not for you.
 We endeavour to be as clear as possible regarding how our place works so that people can have a good idea of what we are about before they arrive.